subhash011/Project-Allocation/README.md

 ## Configuring Angular app

-The above commands will install all the required packages but some changes are to made for the application to tun as expected:
+The above commands will install all the required packages but some changes are to made for the application to run as expected:

-1.
+Check the instructions given in btp-frontend folder's readme for more information.

 ## Running the web app locally